-In addition to course work requirements, each student must complete and successfully defend a research project known as Thesis (CGT 698 Research MS Thesis).
+In addition to coursework requirements, all thesis-based students must complete and successfully defend a research project known as a Thesis (CGT 698-00 Research MS Thesis).
 The plan of study should be developed to support this research requirement.
+For non-thesis-based students, a capstone must be completed (CGT 597-00 Directed MS Capstone) that includes substantial design, evaluation, and research components.

 The plan of study must list all courses the student will take to meet the degree requirements.
 These include the names for the primary and related areas of study; the course number, course title, and credits for each course; the date when the course was or will be completed; and the research area.
-Research credits are listed in the notes field of the EPOS.
+Research credits are listed in the notes field of the EPOS, while the capstone course for non-thesis-based students will be listed on the as a regular course.
+Be sure to review the CGT Plan of Study Checklist to verify completeness of your EPOS before submitting it in final form.

 The plan of study is electronically approved by each member of the advisory committee and the student.
 After review, the plan is electronically approved by the CGT Graduate Studies office.
 The plan is then submitted to the Graduate School for formal approval.
 After an approved Plan of Study is on file, committee and course changes can be made at any time up until graduation.
 This can be accomplished by clicking on the Create Change Request link available next to an Approved plan of study.
 The Change Request link will initiate a Change Request form.
 These procedures all occur electronically via the EPOS system.
+Upon approval by the Graduate School, the plan of study becomes a contract among the student, the CGT department, and the Graduate School.
+When all requirements of the plan of study are completed satisfactorily, the student is awarded the Master of Science (M.S.) degree.